MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 That `MatchEventStackInMemberFunction` call there makes magic and filters those stacks which contain the event types in `OnCommandLineEvent` signature.

 We now know all of the command line options within the trace, but they're all mixed up.
-Remember how `Compiler` and `Linker` activities were parents of `CommandLine` ones?
+Remember how `Compiler` and `Linker` activities were parents of `CommandLine` events?
 Wouldn't it be awesome to tell them apart?

-Let's create these two methods instead:
+Let's create these two methods this time:

 {% highlight c++ %}
 void OnCompilerCommandLineEvent(const CppBI::Activities::Compiler& compiler,